apache/couchdb/README-DEV.rst

-Tests that rely on text indexes are run only if the ``search`` feature is reported to be available (i.e. a working Clouseau instance is connected), otherwise they will be skipped.
+Tests that rely on text indexes are run only if the ``search`` feature is reported to be available (i.e. a working Clouseau instance is configured and working), otherwise they will be skipped.

 Note that the databases that are created during the tests will be all removed after each of the suites completed.
 However, with the help of